google/zetasql/docs/json_functions.md

     JSON '"purple"'
     ```

-    If the JSON value is not a string, an error is produced.
+    If the JSON value isn't a string, an error is produced.
 If the expression
     is SQL `NULL`, the function returns SQL `NULL`.

 **Return type**